Baby-Kwaku/alx-system_engineering-devops/0x00-shell_basics/README.md

 10. deletes a sub-directory from /tmp/
 11. moves back to a previous directory
 12. list all files including those with periods
+13. print a type of file in the /tmp/